jh3nd3rs0n/jargyle/README.md

 To run automated testing, run the following commands:

 ```bash

     cd directory-containing-pom.xml
     mvn clean verify

 ```

 Where `directory-containing-pom.xml` would be the actual directory that contains the file `pom.xml`.
-This file is used by the command `mvn`.
+This file is used by the Maven command `mvn`.

 ## 3. Building

 To build and package Jargyle, run the following command:

 ```bash

     mvn clean package

 ```

 After running the aforementioned command, the built jar file and its copied dependencies can be found in the following paths: